Furniture industry in Pakistan: Fears for the furniture industry of Pakistan

-Total world trade of furniture is estimated to be $23.2 billion.
-Wood furniture accounts for 77 percent, metal furniture 17 percent, and plastic furniture 6 percent of the total.
-In 2010, the share of Pakistan in the international furniture market is trivial.
+The total world trade of furniture was estimated to be $23.2 billion in 2021; wood furniture accounts for 77 percent, metal furniture 17 percent, and plastic furniture 6 percent.
+In 2010, the share of Pakistan in the international furniture market was trivial.
 Even though the country takes pride in having a history of craftsmanship, it does not share a significant position in the international wood furniture market.

-Domestic furniture industry is suffering because furniture exports to Pakistan from some other countries have increased, whereas, the high cost of furniture-making business is increasing problems for the local furniture manufacturers.
-The prices of raw materials which includes timber, colour paints, chipboard, polish materials, and foams have increased manifold.
-Due to unchecked deforestation, timber production of the country is also suffering.
+The domestic furniture industry is suffering because furniture exports to Pakistan from some other countries have increased, alongside the cost of furniture-making, increasing problems for the local furniture manufacturers.
+The prices of raw materials such as timber, color paints, chipboard, polish materials, and foams have increased manifold.
+Due to unchecked deforestation, the country's timber production is also suffering.

-Wood furniture industry of Pakistan is categorized as being small because old obsolete machinery is used in this industry, which is the reason for higher cost and low output.
+The wood furniture industry of Pakistan is categorized as being small due to higher costs and low output, owing to the old obsolete machinery which is still used in this industry.

 Traditional wood furniture in Pakistan is heavy and bulky.
-Pakistani furniture industry needs to go to light-weight and moveable furniture to be exported to the world market where demand is high to meet the needs of offices, shopping malls, buildings and shopping plazas.
+In order for the furniture to be exported to the world market, the industry needs to shift to light-weight and moveable furniture, which is the highly in demand for offices, buildings, shopping malls, and plazas.

-Pakistan furniture council urges the government to bar furniture imports.
-Mostly, office furniture, bar stools, visitor chairs are imported from other countries and there is a huge demand for these products in Pakistan.
+Pakistan furniture council has urged the government to bar furniture imports.
+The most frequently imported furniture goods are office furniture, bar stools, and visitor chairs, for which there is a huge demand in Pakistan.

 Furniture City in Faisalabad

-The Faisalabad Industrial Estate Development and Management Company (FIEDMC) has plans, in 2014, to set up a furniture city in the industrial area of Faisalabad, Pakistan.
-According to a news source, wood seasoning plants will be established to manufacture international standard furniture.
+In 2014 the Faisalabad Industrial Estate Development and Management Company (FIEDMC) had plans to set up a furniture city in the industrial area of Faisalabad, Pakistan.
+There were also talks of wood seasoning plants to be established in order to manufacture international standard furniture.

-In this regard, FIEDMC has joined hands with the European-based IKEA company, the world's largest furniture retailer that designs and sells ready-to-assemble furniture, for the development of the furniture city in Faisalabad.
-The same report tells that by this initiative about 200,000 job opportunities will be created.
+In this regard, the FIEDMC has joined hands with the European-based company IKEA, the world's largest furniture retailer that designs and sells ready-to-assemble furniture, for the development of the furniture city in Faisalabad.
+The company also projected that an estimated 200,000 job opportunities will be created through this initiative.

 Improvements in furniture industry

-"Pakistan needs to bring improvements to its furniture industry to increase the total revenue generated from this industry", said the Pakistani Federal Minister for Commerce, Khurram Dastagir.
+"Pakistan needs to bring improvements to its furniture industry to increase the total revenue generated from this industry", said the Pakistani Federal Minister for Commerce, Khurram Dastgir.

 The country does not lack resources and skills when it comes to manufacturing quality furniture.
-However, there is a need to exploit these resources in order to expand the furniture industry of Pakistan and increase international trade and foreign exchange income from it.
-The market beyond Pakistani borders is substantially larger than the local market.
+However, there is a need to utilize these resources properly in order to expand the furniture industry of Pakistan.
+Another target to consider is to increase international trade and foreign exchange income from it, as the market beyond Pakistani borders is substantially larger than the local market.